-Looking along the Fylde Coast to the left (or south as it’s known!).
+From Cleveleys seafront, look along the Fylde Coast to the left (or south as it’s known!).
 Is it a clear day?
 Have you got a view of Wales?

-Exactly what you can see depends on where you are relative to the curve of the coast, you can clearly see the Norbreck Hotel, Blackpool North Pier and the Tower, and sometimes Wales.
+Exactly what you can see depends on where you are relative to the curve of the coast.
+You can clearly see the Norbreck Hotel, Blackpool North Pier and The Blackpool Tower.

-On clear days you even get a view of Wales, it’s to the right of the familiar Fylde Coast landmarks across the sea lies Anglesey – and North Wales is often visible.
-The view becomes more clear as you travel south on the coast road towards Blackpool.
+On clear days you even get a view of Wales, it’s to the right of the familiar Fylde Coast landmarks across the sea.
+North Wales and Anglesey is often visible.
+The view becomes clearer as you travel south on the coast road towards Blackpool.

-We’ve marked the map below to show the angle of view.
+We’ve marked the map below for you to show the angle of view.

 The Hills of Snowdonia

 The big green area on the map is Snowdonia.
 The hills of this National Park are often visible, because they are so high.
-The points that you can most often see are the hills of the National Park of Snowdonia.
+The points that you can most often see are usually the hills of the National Park of Snowdonia.

-In the photo below which was taken from Rossall Beach, the steps adjacent to the cafe on Cleveleys seafront are clearly visible in the foreground, with the hills of Wales and their windfarm are clear in this shot.
+The next photo was taken from Rossall Beach, see the steps adjacent to the cafe on Cleveleys seafront clearly visible in the foreground.
+The hills of Wales and their windfarm are clear in this shot.

-You can even see the Gwynt y Môr windfarm in the picture, opened in June 2015 at a cost of over £2 billion with 160 turbines built by RWE Innogy UK in Liverpool Bay, off the North Wales coast.
+The wind farm in the photo is Gwynt y Môr.
+Opened in June 2015 it cost over £2 billion to construct.
+It’s 160 turbines are built by RWE Innogy UK in Liverpool Bay, off the North Wales coast.

-If you are interested in the ferries and ships you can follow their movements on a website called ShipAIS which plots their movement across the seas.
+You’ll often see ferries and ships sailing across the sea.
+You can follow their movements on a website called ShipAIS which plots their movement.
 Unfortunately, on Christmas Eve 2010 the last ferry bound for Larne in Ireland sailed out of Fleetwood.